No-code training: from design to maintenance

 https://www.easyweb-agency.fr/outils/webflow

-• An introduction to Webflow that introduces you to the platform and its various components.
+• An introduction to Webflow, which presents the platform and its various components.

-• How to build a website with Webflow, which teaches you how to build a website with Webflow, from design to publication.
+• How to create a website with Webflow, which teaches you how to create a website with Webflow, from design to publication.

-• Integrate Webflow with APIs that help you integrate your external APIs, such as Google Maps or Stripe.
+• Integrating Webflow with APIs, which guides you through the integration of your external APIs, such as Google Maps or Stripe.

-• Developing a web application with Webflow teaches you how to develop a web application with Webflow, even though Bubble is more suitable for this type of project.
+• Developing a web application with Webflow, which teaches you how to develop a web application with Webflow, even though Bubble is more suitable for this type of project.

-• Build an effective SaaS website with Webflow to learn how to create a site that effectively showcases your SaaS, from design to launch.
+• Create an effective SaaS website with Webflow to learn how to create a website that effectively showcases your SaaS, from design to publication.

 10. EasyWeb

-To begin training with one of our experts, you can schedule an appointment here.
-A member of the Easyweb team will contact you as soon as possible to discuss your needs.
+To start training with one of our experts, you can make an appointment here now, and a member of the Easyweb team will contact you as soon as possible to discuss your needs.

 Approach criteria